ballerina-attic/messaging-with-jms-queues/README.md

                       Connection factory type can be either queue or topic depending on the requirement."}

 // JMS Configurations
-// 'Apache ActiveMQ' has been used as the message broker
+// 'Apache ActiveMQ' is used as the message broker
 @jms:configuration {
     initialContextFactory:"org.apache.activemq.jndi.ActiveMQInitialContextFactory",
     providerUrl: